27 February 2026

 5 questions every client asks your website

 A municipal planner has six tabs open.
-She's shortlisting firms for a streetscape RFQ due Friday.
+She’s shortlisting firms for a streetscape tender due Friday.
 Two tabs close immediately: one is a full-screen photo carousel with no text, the other takes four seconds to load a video of a rainforest.
 A third has beautiful project photography but no descriptions, no locations, no indication of whether the firm has ever touched a streetscape.
 She closes that one too.

 Most of these sites don’t answer the five questions clients are already asking.